OguzhanCnr/OguzhanCnr/README.md

 </a>

-- 🌱 I'm currently Working on React Js and Asp.Net Core
+- 🌱 I'm currently Working on React Js and Asp.Net Core Web API

-- 🤝 I’m Computer Engineering Students.
+- 🤝 I’m Computer Engineering.

 - 📫 How to reach me **Ogzhn.Cnr@hotmail.com**